Greetings, readers! I’ve got a treat for you today: I’m focusing on healthier Halloween snacks Recipe for your holiday parties.

 1 1/2 c. raw cashews

-- Using a double boiler, melt the chocolate with the salt, cinnamon, coconut oil, and vanilla.
+- For this Healthier Halloween Snacks recipe using a double boiler, melt the chocolate with salt, cinnamon, coconut oil, and vanilla.
 Once it is smooth, fold in the peanuts.

 - Fill a gallon plastic bag with your shredded coconut.
 Working in batches, spoon the chocolate-coated peanuts into the bag and shake the coconut over the peanuts.